-- 4. Create the XTools database: php bin/console doctrine:database:create and run the migrations with php bin/console doctrine:migrations:migrate.
+- 4. Optionally, create the XTools database: php bin/console doctrine:database:create and run the migrations with php bin/console doctrine:migrations:migrate.
 This is actually only used for usage statistics (e.g. see xtools.wmflabs.org/meta).
 XTools will run without it but doing so may cause silent failures, as the requests to record usage are made with AJAX. - 5.
+Compile the assets with ./node_modules/.bin/encore production (or dev for development). - 6.
 With each deployment or pull from master, you may need to clear the cache.
-Use php bin/console cache:clear --no-warmup' to clear the cache.
-For a production environment be sure to append ''--env=prod to these commands.
+Use php bin/console cache:clear --no-warmup to clear the cache.
+For a production environment be sure to append --env=prod to these commands.
 You must also clear the cache whenever you make configuration changes.

 In production, you may find that further server-level configuration is needed.
-The setup process for Wikimedia Cloud VPS (which runs on Debian Jessie) is documented on Wikitech.
+The setup process for Wikimedia Cloud VPS (which runs on Debian Buster) is documented on Wikitech.
 This may be of assistance when installing XTools on similar Linux distributions.